Skip to main content

 Like 178 million other people in the United States, you’re missing a tooth and want to learn what you can about your replacement options.
 If you’re wondering why dental implants are so popular — nearly five million dental implants are placed each year in the US (and this number is growing) — we review some of the many benefits here.

-While only you can decide whether replacing your missing tooth with a dental implant is worth it, the team here at Aura Dentistry, under the expert guidance of Dr. Chang Yi and Dr. Negar Tehrani, covers a few points you should plug into your decision.
+While only you can decide whether replacing your missing tooth with a dental implant is worth it, the team here at McLean Aura Dentistry, under the expert guidance of Dr. Chang Yi and Dr. Negar Tehrani, covers a few points you should plug into your decision.

 Minimizing bone loss